StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Overview

-StackPacks extend StackState functionality and provide automated integration with external systems.
+StackPacks extend StackState functionality and offer automated integration with external systems.
 They can be easily installed and uninstalled from the StackPacks page in StackState.

 There are two types of StackPack - Add-ons and Integrations.
 The available StackPack add-ons and integrations can be found on the **StackPacks** page in the StackState UI.
 You can also find details on these pages: